WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 authentication message both to the blockchain account as well as to other messages sent by the same originator but with different addresses.

-The authentication mechanism is described in detail in Management
-Messages: (initial authentication message) and Joining and Leaving the Whiteflag Network (protocol for initial authentication).
+The authentication mechanism is described in detail in 2.4.2.2 Management Messages (initial authentication message) and Joining and Leaving the Whiteflag Network (protocol for initial authentication).
 After initial authentication, the Whiteflag Protocol utilizes the authentication mechanism of the underlying blockchain.